ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Background-Check Message Flow:

 : An attestation workflow where the Attester provides Evidence to a Relying Party, who consults one or more Verifiers who supply Attestation Results to the Relying Party.
-See {{background}}.
+See [background].

 Claim: